Traveling to Italy with an Infant is totally doable!

-Here’s a glimpse at our family travel itinerary for 10 days trekking through Italy with a 10-month old:
+Here’s a glimpse at our 10 day family travel itinerary for Traveling to Italy with an Infant:

 ROME: 3 Days